thosgood/this-weeks-finds/markdown/201-250/week239.md

 n-algebra".

-In fact, a Lie $n$-algebra is like a hybrid of a Lie algebra and an n-category!
+In fact, a Lie $n$-algebra is like a hybrid of a Lie algebra and an
+$n$-category!
 The definition I just gave says a Lie $n$-algebra is an L~\infty~-algebra which as a chain complex vanishes above degree $n$-1.
 But, such chain complexes are equivalent to strict $n$-category objects in Vect!
 So, we can think of Lie $n$-algebras as strict $n$-categories that do